Final Australian coin featuring Queen released

 Since ascending to the throne in 1952, six portraits of Queen Elizabeth II have appeared on the back of Australian coins.

-Nearly three months after her death at 96, the Royal Australian Mint has released a final design which will feature Her Majesty’s familiar profile with one notable change.
+Nearly three months after her death at 96, the Royal Australian Mint has released a final design that will feature Her Majesty’s familiar profile with one notable change.

 Starting from New Year’s Day, the coins will highlight the Queen’s 70-year reign with the words “Elizabeth II 1952-2022”.

-They will be circulated as the Mint prepares for the transition to coins featuring King Charles III.
+They will be circulated as the Mint prepares for the transition to coins featuring the King.

+- All the ways our currency will change now Charles is King

 Assistant Treasury Minister Andrew Leigh said the final series of coins would be a lasting tribute to the Queen and reminded Australians of her seven decades of service to the nation and the Commonwealth.